Chandan-lal/HealthCare-WebApp/Healthcare Webapp/README.md

 For more details on the project please go throught the report.
 TO run it create tables "users" and "billing" with the following columns for both the tables respectively.

-Note: The table names and columns are case sensitive and should be named the same.
-Unless it is changed in the code.
+Note: The table names and columns are case sensitive and should be named the same unless it is changed in the code.